zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_06_en-US_FORGE_OF_FLESH.md

 ## Abstract

-This protocol establishes the theoretical and practical framework for BioDrone fabrication—the manufacturing of biological entities capable of sustaining the permanent coherence exponent (α_bio ≈ 3.0+) required for Aetherion interface.
+This protocol establishes the theoretical and practical framework for BioDrone fabrication, the manufacturing of biological entities capable of sustaining the permanent coherence exponent (α_bio ≈ 3.0+) required for Aetherion interface.

 The challenge is formidable: natural biology does not produce organisms with stable α > 2.5.
-The BioDrone must be **engineered from first principles** using insights from Rhythmic Biochemistry—the RTM-derived understanding that enzymes are not merely catalysts but "temporal tunnels" creating micro-cavities of high coherence.
+The BioDrone must be **engineered from first principles** using insights from Rhythmic Biochemistry, the RTM-derived understanding that enzymes are not merely catalysts but "temporal tunnels" creating micro-cavities of high coherence.

 This document details the science, the fabrication process, and the profound closing of the circle: **the same physics that allows the ship to bend space is the physics used to weave the body that pilots it.**